zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo-endinprocdebugging-method.md

 ms.locfileid: "74447756"
 ---
 # <a name="icorprofilerinfoendinprocdebugging-method"></a>ICorProfilerInfo::EndInprocDebugging-Methode
-Shuts down an in-process debugging session.
-This method is obsolete in the .NET Framework version 2.0.
+Beendet eine in-Process-Debuggingsitzung.
+Diese Methode ist in der .NET Framework Version 2,0 veraltet.

 ## <a name="syntax"></a>Syntax